Skip Ribbon Commands

 Students from a non-English-speaking background

 To apply for EAL status at Units 3 and 4, each student is required to submit an Application for enrolment in English as an Additional Language Units 3 and 4 form to the school.
 This is designed to help schools evaluate a student’s EAL status.
 Schools should maintain a record of all completed applications.
 The student is responsible for providing supporting documentation.
 Schools should not enrol a student in EAL unless they have received all documentation verifying that the student meets the EAL eligibility criteria.
 Schools are required to commence the process to determine Units 3 and 4 EAL eligibility before the student commences their VCE program to allow time to collect and assess the supporting documentation.
-Students from a non-English-speaking background who are ineligible to enrol in Units 3 and 4 EAL are still entitled to undertake Units 1 and 2 of EAL or Bridging EAL or both as part of their VCE program if the school deemed this would benefit their learning.
+Students from non-English-speaking backgrounds who are ineligible to enrol in Units 3 and 4 EAL are still able to undertake Units 1 and 2 of EAL or Bridging EAL or both as part of their VCE program if the school considers that this would benefit their learning.

 Students applying to seek EAL status must meet one of the 3 criteria: